 At a time of unprecedented disruption to supply chains, retail channels, workforces and production processes, a strong collaborative PLM platform is your lifeline to operational stability.

 Whatever volume of styles and new designs you throw at it, your PLM solution should be able to cope and respond.
-Wherever you source, it should offer you real-time insights into manufacturing, so you can respond to market demands and evolving geo-economic shifts.
+Wherever you source, it should offer you real-time insights into your material suppliers and product manufacturers, so you can respond to market demands and evolving geo-economic shifts.
 Whatever variety of product types you offer, it should support your growth and diversification strategy and allow you to shift production – even to producing personal protective equipment – at a moment’s notice, with no customization.
-And wherever your teams are in the world – especially now, with many of them are unable to work in an office environment – your PLM should be the collaborative engine at the center of your corporate culture and product development cycle.
+And wherever your teams are in the world – especially now, with many of them working from home and physical meetings being restricted – your PLM should be the collaborative engine at the center of your corporate culture and product development cycle.

-And most legacy PLM systems will have not taken meaningful, measurable steps towards new innovations like 3D product design or built-in artificial intelligence and machine learning that provide data-driven predictions and recommendations.
-Others simply don’t have the capabilities to leverage augmented reality and apply this to product development processes.
-Some PLM systems will not deliver the promised results.
+Most legacy PLM system vendors will have not taken meaningful, or measurable steps towards new innovations like 3D product design or built-in artificial intelligence and machine learning that provide data-driven predictions and recommendations.
+Others simply don’t have the capabilities to leverage augmented reality and apply this to your product development processes.
 The slick sales pitch you received is long gone and reality hits home that the functionality and ability to scale and perform were never realized.
-Your vision for PLM is now just a replacement for email and excel documents.
+Your vision for PLM has resulted in just a replacement for email and excel documents.
 If your legacy PLM fits any of this, you could be facing extra, unnecessary uncertainty – with in-house teams and suppliers disconnected at a time when digital and remote working is at its most essential, and with no way to turn the product development data you manage into insights and other data-driven tools to power better-informed decision-making.

-Legacy PLM implementations are almost all hosted on-site, adding a huge burden to retailers’ in-house IT teams, and forcing users to jump through hoops to sign in.
+Legacy PLM implementations are often hosted on-site, adding a huge burden to retailers’ in-house IT teams, and forcing business leads to jump through hoops to extend or expand technology landscape.
 As a SaaS offering, FlexPLM runs in the cloud, giving customers a seamless way to on-board new categories, new brands, new processes, and new users (internal and external) without adding extra hardware.
-All users can work from anywhere – powering visibility, accountability, and collaborative working while the world is in lockdown.
+All users can work from anywhere – powering visibility, accountability, and collaborative working while the world is in lockdown - without impacting the critical projects in the focus of IT.

 And because FlexPLM is part of the multi-billion-dollar PTC business, our support and innovation-driven R&D strategy are second to none.
 During the coronavirus outbreak, PTC has given all of its customers access to its remote collaboration tool Vuforia Chalk, and as a total technology partner we have real in-house expertise in AI, AR, IoT, digital product creation and much more – all adapted for the complex requirements and unique challenges of retail.